 Interesting Fact: Clint Eastwood was rumored to make a cameo as Linus’s (Matt Damon) father, but had to drop out.
 Peter Fonda shot a scene as Linus’s father, but it was cut.
 Linus’s father was eventually played by Bob Einstein in Ocean’s Thirteen.
 Einstein is best-known for playing Marty Funkhouser on Curb Your Enthusiasm.

-For this little wonder, about a murder that shakes up the lives of three doll-factory workers, Soderbergh traveled to a barren Midwest town, cast all nonprofessional actors, used their houses as sets, improvised all their dialogue, shot only for a few days, and then released it simultaneously in theatres, on DVD and On Demand.
+For this little wonder, about a murder that shakes up the lives of a few doll-factory workers, Soderbergh traveled to a barren Midwest town, cast all nonprofessional actors, used their houses as sets, improvised all their dialogue, shot only for a few days, and then released it simultaneously in theaters, on DVD and On Demand.
 The result is a revelatory 73 minutes of independent film.
 Roger Ebert called this the second-best movie of 2006 for a reason.
 A-

 Interesting Fact: Honestly, the whole damn setup is interesting.
 Just rent it.